-WATER R RATE AND FINANCIAL POLICY PURPOSE II.
-GUIDING OBJECTIVES FOR WATER RATE DECISIONS A. Water Rates Should Ensure Adequate Supply 3 B. Water Rates Should Be As Low As Is Responsible C. Water Rates Shall Be Fair.
-D. Water Rates Should Be Stable and Understandable E. Water Rates Should Be the Product of Customer Involvement III.
-POLICIES 3 A. Water Rates Should Ensure Adequate Supply 3 B. Water Rates Should Be As Low As Is Responsible C. Water Rates Shall Be Fair D. Water Rates Should Be Stable and Understandable 7 E. Water Rates Should Be the Product of Customer Involvement 8
+WATER RATE AND FINANCIAL POLICY 3 I. PURPOSE 3 II.
+GUIDING OBJECTIVES FOR WATER RATE DECISIONS 3 A. Water Rates Should Ensure Adequate Supply 3 B. Water Rates Should Be As Low As Is Responsible 3 C. Water Rates Shall Be Fair and Equitable 3 D. Water Rates Should Be-Stable and Understandable Based on Long-Term Financial Planning and Adjusted Gradually 3 E. Water Rates Should Be the Product of Customer Involvement.
+3 III.
+POLICIES 3 A. Water Rates Should Ensure Adequate Supply 3 B. Water Rates Should Be As Low As Is Responsible 4 C. Water Rates Shall Be Fair and Equitable .
+6 5 D. Water Rates Should Be-Stable and Understandable Based on Long-Term Financial Planning and Adjusted Gradually 7 E. Water Rates Should Be the Product of Customer Involvement 8